6RiverSystems/prettier-config/README.md

 ## Usage

+### Editor Plugins

+The most common way to use Prettier is through an editor plugin that automatically formats files on every save.

+There are Prettier plugins for most editors.
+See the full list on [prettier.io](https://prettier.io/).

 ### Commit Hooks

 In projects that use Prettier, it can be useful to set up a commit hook to ensure that no new code is committed without being formatted.
 This can also be used for a gradual migration to Prettier.